WojtekSza/Spark_distributed_computation_analysis/README.md

 # Spark_distributed_computation_analysis
 Repository will show an example of distributed computation with usage of Spark.
-Servers infrastructure implementd via Azure service.
+Servers infrastructure implemented via Azure service (Ubuntu servers).

 First step is to log into Azure CLI.
 ```